gavin0117/139pt2/Part2_Report.md

-# Part 2: Performance Optimization with Per-Thread Memory Pools
+# Part 2: Performance Optimization with Per-Thread Memory Pools - FINALE

 ## Optimization Strategy

-I implemented **Strategy A: Per-Thread Memory Pools** from the Part 2 specification.
+I implemented **Strategy A: Per-Thread Memory Pools**.
 This approach gives each thread its own dedicated memory region (16KB per thread) that it can allocate from without needing to acquire the global mutex.
-The key idea is that most allocations can happen in the thread's private pool using a simple bump allocator (just increment a pointer), which is extremely fast and requires no synchronization.
+The key idea is that most allocations can happen in the thread's private pool using a simple bump allocator, which is extremely fast and requires no synchronization.
 Only when a thread's pool runs out does it fall back to the global allocator.

-I chose this strategy because the baseline sharedhash.c had severe lock contention - every single allocation and free required acquiring the global mutex, meaning hundreds of threads were constantly fighting for the same lock.
-Per-thread pools eliminate most of this contention by allowing threads to work independently.
+I decided to go with this strategy because the baseline sharedhash.c had severe lock contention.
+Meaning that every single allocation and free required acquiring the global mutex.
+Hundreds of threads were constantly fighting for the same lock.
+Perthread pools eliminate most of this fighting by allowing threads to work independently.

 ## Threading Model Differences